gbmhunter/blog/content/programming/general/pid-control.md

 <div>$$output = K_{p}e(t) + K_{i}\int e(t) \mathrm{d} x + K_{d}\frac{d}{dt}e(t)$$</div>

-The error is always defined as the setpoint value - acutal value, so the error is positive when the actual value is less than what it needs to be.
+The error is always defined as the `setpoint value - acutal value`, so the error is positive when the actual value is less than what it needs to be.
 It is defined by the following equation:

 <div>$$e = u(t) - y(t)$$</div>